neftjs/neft/validators/array.coffee.md

 When `type` validator returns `object` for an array (as standard *typeof* operator), this validator is used to determine whether *value* is a truly array instance.

-Remember that `arguments` and many other array-like objects in *JavaScript* are not an arrays!
+Remember that `arguments` and other array-like objects in *JavaScript* are not an arrays!

 ```
 var schema = new Schema({